Passer au contenu principal

 • Intestinal flukes: Fasciolopsis buski, Metagonimus yokogawai, Heterophyes heterophyes.

-Pancreatic flukes (Eurytrema pancreaticum, Eurytrema coelomaticum, et Eurytrema ovis) are parasites in the pancreatic ducts and occasionally the bile ducts of sheep, pigs, and cattle in Brazil and Asia.
+Pancreatic flukes (Eurytrema pancreaticum, Eurytrema coelomaticum, and Eurytrema ovis) are parasites in the pancreatic ducts and occasionally the bile ducts of sheep, pigs, and cattle in Brazil and Asia.
 The intermediate hosts are terrestrial snails and grasshoppers.
 There are no obvious clinical signs of infection.1

 Continuez à lire ci-dessous